ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

                [OTrP message here]

-11. The Server Broker receives the HTTP POST request, and calls the TAM's "ProcessOTrPMessage" API.
+11. The TAM Broker receives the HTTP POST request, and calls the TAM's "ProcessOTrPMessage" API.

-12. Steps 6-11 are then repeated until the TAM passes no data back to the Server Broker in step 6.
+12. Steps 6-11 are then repeated until the TAM passes no data back to the TAM Broker in step 6.

-13. The Server Broker sends an HTTP successful response with no body:
+13. The TAM Broker sends an HTTP successful response with no body:

                HTTP/1.1 204 No Content
                Server: Bar/2.2

-14. The Client Broker deletes its session state.
+14. The TEEP Broker deletes its session state.

 # Security Considerations {#security}